crayon/azure-cost-control/README.md

 1. Run the script in a PowerShell environment.
 2. The script will prompt you to select an Agreement Type (EA, MCA, or CSP).
-3. Depending on the Agreement Type selected, additional information such as [Azure Enrollment Id](https://learn.microsoft.com/en-us/azure/cost-management-billing/manage/direct-ea-administration#view-enrollment-details) or [Billing Id](https://learn.microsoft.com/en-us/azure/cost-management-billing/manage/direct-ea-administration#to-select-a-billing-scope) may be required.
-4. The script will perform the following tasks:
+3. The script will perform the following tasks:
    - Install necessary PowerShell modules if not already installed.
    - Authenticate to Azure using `Login-AzAccount`.
+   - Fetch billing account id if agreement type is EA or MCA
    - Create a directory named "Crayon" on the local machine.
    - Create an Azure Active Directory Application and Service Principal (SPN).
    - Assign Reader, Cost Management Reader, Reservation Reader, and Reader to SavingsPlans roles.